akullpp/awesome-java/README.md

 * [ASM](http://asm.ow2.org/) - All purpose, low level, bytecode manipulation and analysis.
 * [Byte Buddy](http://bytebuddy.net/) - Further simplifies bytecode generation with a fluent API.
 * [Javassist](http://www.csg.ci.i.u-tokyo.ac.jp/~chiba/javassist/) - Tries to simplify the editing of bytecode.

+## Cluster Management

+*Frameworks which can dynamically manage applications inside of a cluster.*

+* [Apache Aurora](http://aurora.apache.org/) - Apache Aurora is a Mesos framework for long-running services and cron jobs.
+* [Singularity](http://getsingularity.com/) - Singularity is a Mesos framework that makes deployment and operations easy.
+It supports web services, background workers, scheduled jobs, and one-off tasks.

 ## Code Analysis